|INTAKES||DURATION||AWARDING INSTITUTION||CERTIFICATION||COURSE FEE|

 The population of the developed countries, which accounted for 75 per cent of world tourism in 2010, is static and growing older.
 An ageing population has different characteristics and requirements to the so-called ‘dot.com’ generation.
 The tourism and hospitality industry will, therefore, need to re-focus on the medical and nutritional needs of the former, and the real-time, ‘24/7’ needs of the latter.
 An ageing population is likely to result in accelerating growth in cultural tourism whilst technological innovations will have a greater impact on the online information and reservation needs of the latter.
 These trends are examined in the context of continuing globalisation with implications for the structure and organisation of the industry.

-The aim of the module is to inform students about the nature, process and management of organisational change.
-Highlighting various models and approaches, the module uses case analysis to examine the interpersonal, group and organisational issues associated with change management in a range of tourism and hospitality situations.
+The aim of this BSc (Hons) International Tourism and Hospitality Management (Top-up) programme module is to inform students about the nature, process and management of organisational change.
+Highlighting various models and approaches, the module uses case studies from the tourism and hospitality industry to examine the interpersonal, group and organisational issues associated with change management in a range of tourism and hospitality situations.
 By analysing the usefulness and drawbacks of different models it will enable students to identify the most suitable approach in a specific situation with the development of an implementation strategy.

-The module examines the nature of risk and the processes for identifying and managing risk in tourism and hospitality organisations.
+The BSc (Hons) International Tourism and Hospitality Management (Top-up) programme module examines the nature of risk and the processes for identifying and managing risk in tourism and hospitality organisations.
 The characteristics of human error are explored as background to an appraisal of various risk assessment models and approaches to risk management.
 Once various risk factors have been identified and an assessment completed, systems for managing risk can be evaluated.
 The module concludes by an analysis of the relationship between risk and safety which leads to an examination of how a ‘just’ culture for balancing safety and accountability can be developed.

 The independent research project provides students with an opportunity to integrate and apply knowledge and understanding from the three years of the programme to a tourism and hospitality environment, to develop research skills and study current management literature in a specialised area.
-The project is an original, detailed research analysis on a topic selected in consultation with, and supervised by a member of LSME’s academic staff.
+The project is an original, detailed research analysis on a topic selected in consultation with, and supervised by a member of London School of Management Education’s (LSME’s) academic staff.
 The project includes a critical literature review and primary and/or secondary empirical work to address a specific research question (or questions).

-The course lasts one academic year of full-time study.
+The BSc (Hons) International Tourism and Hospitality Management (Top-up) programme lasts one academic year of full-time study.

-The top-up programme is delivered through a full-time of formal lectures, workshops and seminars.
+The BSc (Hons) International Tourism and Hospitality Management Top-up programme is delivered through a full-time course of formal lectures, workshops and seminars.

-Students who are awarded a minimum of a 2(2) classification can progress to a range of university Masters programmes in a relevant subject area, including an MBA.
-Students can also progress in employment in a range of positions with supervisory, team leading or managerial roles.
+Students of the London School of Management Education with a BSc (Hons) International Tourism and Hospitality Management Top-up qualification who are awarded a minimum of a 2.2 classification can progress to a range of Masters programmes in a relevant subject area in various universities.
+Students can also progress in employment in the tourism and hospitality sector in a supervisory or managerial role.

 Please talk to our admissions team now.